Fort Kent, Maine: Can Am Crown International Sled Dog Race

 The Can-Am Crown International Sled Dog Race was first held on Tuesday, February 16, 1993.
 Nine teams from Maine, Ontario, Quebec, and New Brunswick competed in that race.
 In 1994 sixteen teams competed in the 250-mile race and eleven in the newly introduced 60-mile race.
 In 1997 a 30-mile race was added to the itinerary.
 That same year, the first Saturday in March was established as the official start date for all three races.
 The race begins on Main Street in Fort Kent, sloping underneath the international bridge to Canada, then extending into the western parts of the Allagash wilderness, and finishes back in Fort Kent.
 Three races are part of the CAN-AM Crown, consisting of a 30-mile, 60 mile, and an Iditarod Trail Sled Dog Race qualifying 250 mile race.

 Education

 Fort Kent is served by Maine School Administrative District 27.
 Schools in the town include Fort Kent Elementary School, Valley Rivers Middle School and Fort Kent Community High School.

 The town is home to the campus of the University of Maine at Fort Kent.

 Infrastructure

 Transportation

+U.S. Route 1 begins in Fort Kent near the Clair–Fort Kent Bridge, continues 2369 mi, and ends in Key West, Florida.

-Fort Kent signed a lease agreement with the Fish River Flying Club on July 8, 2011 to repair, maintain, and operate the local municipal airport, which had been closed since the 1980s.
+Fort Kent signed a lease agreement with the Fish River Flying Club on July 8, 2011, to repair, maintain, and operate the local municipal airport, which had been closed since the 1980s.